Jurassic Park: Marketing

 Neill recalled that the film was essentially marketed by Universal with the idea that the studio "could make huge blockbusters without 'movie stars", stating, "This was true enough, but I think it slightly irked us, the actors, to be reminded from time to time we were not real 'stars.'"
 Universal would instead tease the film's dinosaurs as the primary attraction.
 A teaser trailer was released in December 1992, in which a mine worker discovers a piece of amber that would be used by the theme park.
 A full trailer debuted shortly thereafter, providing only a fleeting glimpse of the dinosaurs, a tactic described by journalist Josh Horowitz, in 2007, as "that old Spielberg axiom of never revealing too much".
 Due to a ruling by the British Board of Film Classification, the film's marketing in the United Kingdom was required to include a warning about disturbing content.
 This was only the second film to have such a content warning, after Spielberg's Jaws.
 The film was marketed with the tagline "An Adventure 65 Million Years in the Making".
 This was a joke Spielberg made on set about the genuine, thousands of years old mosquito in amber used for Hammond's walking stick.
 Jurassic Park was heavily marketed against its primary competitor, Last Action Hero, which ultimately struggled at the box office and with critics.

 Release

 Theatrical

 Jurassic Park premiered at the Uptown Theater in Washington, D.C. on June 9, 1993, in support of two children's charities.
 The film had previews on 1,412 screens starting at 9:30 pm EDT on Thursday, June 10, and officially opened on Friday in 2,404 theater locations and an estimated 3,400 screens.
-Following the film's release, a traveling exhibition called "The Dinosaurs of Jurassic Park" began, showcasing dinosaur skeletons and film props.
+Following the film's release, the Dinosaur Society and the American Museum of Natural History held a "The Dinosaurs of Jurassic Park" exhibit featuring various props, dinosaur models, and other behind-the-scenes material from the film.
 The film began its international release on June 25, in Brazil before further openings in South America and then rolling out around most of the rest of the world from July 16 until October.
 The United Kingdom premiere helped save the Lyric Theatre in Carmarthen, Wales from closure, an event chronicled in the 2022 film Save the Cinema.